Cosmas Maduka: Mentorship and youth empowerment

 Cosmas Maduka engages in business mentorship and empowerment.
-He relates this in stories during a concluded ‘Stanel Youths Empowerment Master Class’ held at Stanel Dome in Awka, Anambra State how he empowered Dr Stanley Uzochukwu, Chairman and owner of Stanel Group with a business start-up capital of One Hundred and Fifty Million Naira (N150,000,000) and made him one of Nigerian youngest billionaire.
+He relates this in stories during a concluded ‘Stanel Youths Empowerment Master Class’ held at Stanel Dome in Awka, Anambra State how he empowered Dr. Stanley Uzochukwu, Chairman and owner of Stanel Group with a business start-up capital of One Hundred and Fifty Million Naira (N150,000,000) and made him one of Nigerian youngest billionaires.

 Personal life

 Cosmas Maduka is known for his Christian faith, and can be seen frequently preaching at church or youth conferences in Nigeria.
-According to Maduka he gave his life to Jesus early in life and this had tremendous positive impact on his life, in addition to listening to inspiration talks by the late Reverend William Branham.
+According to Maduka he gave his life to Jesus early in life and this had tremendous positive impact on his life, in addition to listening to inspiration talks by the late Reverend William Marrion Branham.
 He was married to Charity Maduka (1958–2021), with four sons and a daughter.
 He lives in Lagos, Nigeria.

 In 2015, Cosmos Maduka appeared on Forbes Africa Cover as the man who turned $1 to $500million, and during was featured in an exclusive interview of Forbes Africa TV Series “My Worst Day with Peace Hyde”.

 According to Maduka he loves playing and watching football.
-He once disclosed during an interview that he has fondess for cars and motorcycles, remarking: "that his whole family are bikers".
+He once disclosed during an interview that he has fondness for cars and motorcycles, remarking: "that his whole family are bikers".

 Awards

 In 2003 Cosmas Maduka received an Honorary Doctor of Business Administration (PhD) University of Nigeria, Nsukka.
 Maduka also served as the President/Chairman of the Nigerian Table Tennis Federation for 16 years during which Nigeria led Africa in all the events.
-He led the Nigerian Team to the Olympic Games; Atlanta ‘96, Athens 2000, Sidney 2004 and Beijing 2008.
+He led the Nigerian Team to the Olympic Games; Atlanta ‘96, Sydney 2000, Athens 2004 and Beijing 2008.
 In 2012 was inducted as a Harvard Business School Alumni having completed an Executive Education Program.
-Cosmos Maduka was among the few persons honoured by President Goodluck Jonathan with the National Honours of the Commander of the Order of the Niger (CON) in 2012.
+Cosmos Maduka was honoured by President Goodluck Jonathan with the National Honours of the Commander of the Order of the Niger (CON) in 2012.